It’s been nine years since I adopted a gluten-free diet.

 Over the years I’ve gotten a lot better at asking questions at restaurants and reading the ingredient labels at stores before buying products.
 But more importantly, I’ve started making a lot of these gluten-free sauces at home.

-I’ve put together some of my favorite easy gluten-free condiment recipes and also the best store bought gluten-free sauce brands to buy if you’re looking to cut some corners this grilling season.
-Especially if you venture to a friend’s backyard, it helps to have a basic knowledge of which brands are safe and also the sauces to watch out for if they’re not homemade.
+Especially if you venture to a friend’s backyard, it helps to have a basic knowledge of which brands are safe to put on your hot dog and also the sauces to watch out for if they’re not homemade.

 With health and hedonism,